quinqu/echo-server/README.md

 ### Concurrency:
 - Using `http.ListenAndServeTLS` function from the [net/http](https://golang.org/pkg/net/http/) which returns `http.Serve` and this method creates a new service goroutine for each incoming connection, [source code](https://golang.org/src/net/http/server.go)
 - Verify concurrency with `multipleclients.go` in the project root
-    - It will create 1000 requests running at the same time
+    - Follow quickstart above to start server
-    - The port is defaulted to 8000, start server on that port (follow server quickstart instructions above)
+    - Specify the amount of concurrent requests and the host

 ```
 // run requests with token generated from server
-$ go run multipleclients.go --token=<token>
+$ go run multipleclients.go --token=<token> --host=<host> --requests=<num>
 ```